Raph-Romeo/SAE3.02/README.md

 ## SETTING UP A SUPERSHELL CLIENT

-To run the client application, you will need the following files and directory in the same directory:
+To run the client application, you will need the following files/folders in the same directory:
 ```
 client.py
-main_window.py
-main_tab.py
-connection_list.py
-add_connection.py
-navbar.py
-server_tab.py
-assets
+assets <DIR>
 ```
 Open a terminal on your machine and run the **client.py** script with python:
 ```